tshepang/blog-movies/content/movies/2007 movie review.rst

 *Pirates of the Caribbean - At World's End*, had it not been so exciting.
-That runner-up would have won had it come up with something more interesting than the stormy battle. *300* easily wins the year's best imagery for being greatly stylized. *The Number 23* takes second spot due to its gorgeous fantasy-like scenes.
-The most horrific imagery emanates from `The Last King of Scotland`_, a scene that showcases the aftermath of the cheating wife.
+That runner-up would have won had it come up with something more interesting than the stormy battle. *300* easily wins the year's best imagery/visual design, and *The Number 23* takes second spot due to its gorgeous fantasy-like scenes.
+The most horrific/shocking imagery emanates from `The Last King of Scotland`_, a scene that showcases the aftermath of the cheating wife.